 Adult entertainment is contrary to the principle of respect for human dignity and potentially destructive in nature (links with organised crime, discrimination and sexual violence, etc.).
-Ethos therefore prefers not to invest in this sector.
+Ethos therefore excludes companies active in this sector from its investments.

 The adult entertainment criterion refers to the production of representations of sexually degrading acts that violate human dignity and to the active distribution of such content via channels such as the media, shops or the internet.